hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

   Formally: `AESL(x) = MixColumns(ShiftRows(SubBytes(x)))`

   These transformations are as specified in Section 5 of {{FIPS-AES}}.
 This is NOT the full AES encryption algorithm.
 It is a single round without the AddRoundKey operation (equivalent to using a zero round key).
 A test vector for this function is provided in the Test Vectors section.

+  **Implementation Note**: While Intel AES-NI and ARM NEON provide instructions with similar parameters and descriptions (such as `_mm_aesenc_si128` on Intel and `vaesmcq_u8(vaeseq_u8(...))` on ARM), these instructions are not functionally equivalent.
+The architectural differences in how AES round functions are implemented require platform-specific optimization strategies, as detailed in the Implementation Considerations section.

 Control flow and comparison: